kdy0820/shopping_behavior/README.md

 * **High Discount Rates on Specific Items**: Hats and Sneakers are heavily discounted (around 50%).
 We recommend reviewing the pricing and margin strategy for these specific items to ensure these discounts are actually driving profitable volume.

 * **Shipping Preferences**: Express shipping correlates with a higher average spend ($60.48).
-We recommend offering subsidized or free express shipping thresholds (e.g., "Free Express Shipping over $75") to organically increase the average order value.Specific observation that is related to a recommended action.
+We recommend offering subsidized or free express shipping thresholds (e.g., "Free Express Shipping over $75") to organically increase the average order value.

 # Assumptions and Caveats: